Official! The Premier League's 20 deadliest players of 2017/18 – ranked by shot conversion

 Nine of the Premier League’s top 10 scorers are outperforming their xG data.
 In particular, Mohamed Salah and Roberto Firmino sharing 42 goals from a combined xG of 30 is one reason for Liverpool’s strong season.

-The exception?
-Romelu Lukaku.
+The exception is Lukaku.
 But given that he has scored 14 goals and ‘should’ have scored 14.02, we’ll let him off.
-At least his shot conversion’s pretty good.
+At least his shot conversion is pretty good, ranking him 13th in the league’s overall standings.

 18.4% shot conversion (7 goals)

-The 26-year-old can go quiet for long periods – he’s on a six-game run of zero goals and assists for the second time this season – and then he’ll suddenly strike and decide a result.
+Wilson can go quiet for long periods – he’s on a six-game run of zero goals and assists for the second time this campaign – and then he’ll suddenly strike and decide a result.

-Arsenal at home: Wilson equalises with his only shot and Bournemouth win 2-1.
-Chelsea away, two weeks later: Wilson opens the scoring with his only shot on target and Bournemouth win 3-0.
-His other five goals comprise a hat-trick against Huddersfield and a pair of late equalisers.
-When he does score, it makes a difference.
+Against Arsenal at the Vitality Stadium, the 26-year-old equalised with his only shot as the Cherries won 2-1.
+At Chelsea fortnight later, he opened the scoring with his only shot on target as his side triumphed 3-0.
+When Wilson scores, he tends to make the difference.

 18.5% shot conversion (12 goals)

-Son’s contribution to Tottenham’s season deserves more recognition.
-On top of his movement and counter-attacking ability, a dozen goals from 22 league starts is a very healthy return, and a high shot conversion shows how he gets into excellent attacking positions for a winger.
+Son’s contribution to Tottenham’s season deserves more appreciation.
+On top of his movement and counter-attacking ability, a dozen goals from 22 starts is a very healthy return, and a high shot conversion proves the fact he gets into terrific attacking positions for a winger.

-Kane’s injury ahead of fixtures against Chelsea and Manchester City means that Spurs need their Korean star to shoulder the goal burden of a man he called “the best player in the world”.
-No pressure, Sonny.
+Harry Kane’s injury ahead of meetings with Chelsea and Manchester City means that Spurs need their South Korean star to shoulder the goal burden of a man he called “the best player in the world”.
+No pressure, then.

 18.9% shot conversion (17 goals)

-Tenth seems rather low for one of the Premier League’s most clinical strikers, but in fact his conversion rate is back on the up.
-With penalties excluded, Aguero’s shot conversion was down to just 12% last season, although spectators didn’t need us nerds to tell them that he was in uncharacteristically wasteful form.
+Tenth place seems rather low for one of the Premier League’s most clinical strikers, but in fact Aguero’s hit rate is on the rise.
+With penalties taken out of the equation, the Argentine’s conversion was down to just 12% last term, although spectators didn’t need us to tell them he was in uncharacteristically wasteful form.

-In 2017/18, the old Aguero is back.
-Good thing, too, because Gabriel Jesus wants his place in Manchester City’s starting XI.
+In 2017-18, the old Aguero is back.
+Which is a good thing, because Gabriel Jesus is desperate to get into Pep Guardiola’s starting XI.

 19.1% shot conversion (13 goals)

-The fact that Firmino has made as many appearances as Salah yet scored half as many goals says more about the Egyptian.
-Firmino is the man linking it all in attack and he’s often the man diverting defenders for Salah, too.
+Firmino has played as many games as team-mate Mohamed Salah, yet he’s scored half as many as the Egypt international.
+That’s because the Brazilian, despite being deployed centrally, is primarily a link-up man who’s tasked with bringing the best out of his attacking team-mates.

-Firmino’s high shot conversion is partly attributable to his reluctance to pull the trigger from just anywhere.
-More than a third of his penalty-box shots have come from less than six yards; only Kane has had more attempts from that distance.
+Firmino’s high shot conversion is partly due to the fact he doesn't particularly like to shoot unless he’s close to goal.
+More than a third of his penalty-box shots have come from less than six yards out; only Harry Kane has had more attempts from that distance.

 19.5% shot conversion (8 goals)

-Remember when Martial, like Rashford, was a striker rather than a winger?
-Clearly Martial does.
-At 1.6, he averages fewer shots per game than Granit Xhaka, but the Frenchman still finds the net with some regularity.
+Remember when Martial, like Rashford, was considered a striker rather than a winger?
+The Frenchman clearly does.
+At 1.6, he averages fewer shots per game than Arsenal’s holding midfielder Granit Xhaka, but the Manchester United man still finds the net with some regularity.

-Eight goals from 41 shots isn’t bad; one of Martial’s Manchester United team-mates would surely tell you that...
+Eight goals from 41 shots isn’t bad, although it’s not been enough to persuade Jose Mourinho that Martial should be a permanent fixture in his side’s starting line-up.

 19.5% shot conversion (8 goals)

-Lingard, you’ll be shocked to learn, has eight goals from 41 shots in the Premier League this season, all scored in the past four months.
-They’ve rarely been meaningless strikes, ranging from a headed winner past Chelsea to a pair of braces against Arsenal and Burnley, and he was a substitute in two of those matches.
+Lingard, you’ll be shocked to learn, has eight goals from 41 shots in the Premier League this term – and all of those efforts have come in the last four months.
+They’ve rarely been meaningless goals either, ranging from a headed winner past Chelsea to braces against Arsenal and Burnley.

-Lingard’s isn’t the best conversion rate of any Englishman, however.
-In fact, we’re about to enter a run of them...
+Lingard has been Manchester United’s surprise package in 2017-18, establishing himself as a key part of Jose Mourinho’s armoury having begun the campaign as a squad player.
+A 19.5% conversion rate is evidence of his value.

 20.0% shot conversion (7 goals)

-Get him on the plane!
-Eleven goals for Brighton prompted rumours of a shock World Cup call-up for the 34-year-old.
+Eleven goals for Brighton prompted rumours of a shock World Cup call-up for the 34-year-old; although he’s not yet been handed his England debut, Murray could yet sneak his way into Gareth Southgate’s thinking (but probably won't, if we're being realistic).

-Converted penalties have, of course, contributed to that tally.
-If FFT hadn’t discounted all spot-kicks like the mean sods we are, Murray would be at the very top of the conversion tree, having found the net with 27.5% of his shots, and half of his shots on target.
-Nonetheless, his penalty-less rate of five shots per goal is extremely handy for any promoted team.
+Converted penalties have contributed to that tally: if we hadn’t discounted all spot-kicks, Murray would be at the very top of this list, having netted with 27.5% of his shots – and half of his efforts on target.

 21.5% shot conversion (14 goals)

-While he has improved in almost all areas, Sterling’s shooting has come an especially long way.
-Once cutting a nervous figure in front of goal, the 23-year-old now punishes teams… usually.
+While he’s improved in almost all areas, Sterling’s shooting has come a particularly long way since his Liverpool days.
+Once cutting a nervous figure in front of goal, the 23-year-old now routinely punishes opponents in and around the penalty area.

-Just getting into the position to miss from three yards helps to explain why Sterling has 20 goals in all competitions.
-However, his improved finishing has been the main contributor.
-Before this season, his shot conversion across five years with Liverpool and Manchester City was just 11%.
-In 2017/18, he’s twice as clinical.
+Sterling has scored 20 times in all competitions this season, with his improved finishing a key reason for Pep Guardiola’s side’s success in the Premier League.
+Before this campaign his shot conversion across five years with Liverpool and Manchester City was just 11%; in 2017/18, Sterling is twice as clinical.

 21.7% shot conversion (10 goals)

-Four of the Leicester man’s 14 league goals in 2017/18 have come from the penalty spot, but he’s also outscoring his xG tally.
-That’s just what Gareth Southgate wants to hear (probably), because Vardy could be very important to England’s chances at the World Cup.
+Four of the Leicester striker’s 14 league goals in 2017-18 have come from the penalty spot, but he’s also outdoing his xG tally.
+That’s just what Gareth Southgate wants to hear, because Vardy could be very important to England’s chances at the World Cup.

 Even if he's defined by his counter-attacking qualities, there’s no use in a Plan B with Emile Heskey’s shooting boots.
-And Southgate has nobody available with a better conversion rate...
+And there’s nobody available to the Three Lions boss who has a superior conversion rate.

 21.9% shot conversion (7 goals)